dhis2/dhis2-docs-implementation/content/chis_implementation/02_assessment.md

-# Chapter 2: Conducting a CHIS Assessment
+# Assessing CHIS

-## Introduction

-This chapter covers important aspects of assessing CHIS.
+This section covers important aspects of assessing CHIS.
 Acknowledging the diversity of CHIS, their multiple technical, social, organizational, and cultural determinants, no assessment method or tool will fit all situations perfectly.
 Therefore, this chapter focuses on the rationale for doing an assessment, various potential methods which can improve understanding of the CHIS, and an in-depth list of key questions, informed by the five design principles of this document, which should be considered in the further design, development, and use of CHIS.
 Assessment is discussed at two levels: one, the macro policy level, and, two, the operational system development level.

-*Learning Objectives:*

--   Build an understanding of the various benefits of conducting an assessment and its inherent limitations.

--   What are the two levels at which assessment is done, and what complementary insights that can be gained from each.

--   Understand the methodological approaches to these two levels of assessment and their respective strengths and weaknesses.

--   Build an understanding of various methods for assessing CHIS as well as their strengths and weaknesses.

 ## Why Do an Assessment?